baumer-lab/fertile/README.md

 <img src='man/figures/badges-2.png' align="center" height="450" />

-## Fertile's Operating Modes
+## Fertile’s Operating Modes

 `fertile` has two modes:

   - diagnostic or retrospective
   - interactive or prospective

 Reproducibility reports and checks make up the diagnostic part of `fertile`.
-The interactive component comes from a system of path logging:
+The interactive component comes from a system of path
+logging:

 ## Logging and Reporting of Paths

 When you have fertile loaded, the package will interactively edit a log file located in your project directory, which will record the paths/arguments passed to commonly-used input and output functions that you execute in files or in the console.
 You can access this file using `log_report()`, which reads the log, and `log_clear()`, which erases the log and starts it over.

 ``` r
 log_clear()